Table of contents

-Dog owners who have a garden are some of the luckiest out there: your dog has a natural environment where they can play and run, you can let them out at any time of day, and they’re getting lots of physical exercises!
+Dog owners who have a garden are some of the luckiest out there.
+Your dog has a natural environment where they can play and run, and you can let them out at any time of day, and they’re getting lots of physical exercises!

-However, the COVID-19 pandemic has had an unfortunate side effect: since people want to get a puppy to make quarantine more bearable, thieves are taking advantage and stealing dogs from their homes to sell them at high prices.
-The police are urging dog owners to take extra precautions, especially when their pets are out in the garden.
+However, the COVID-19 pandemic has had an unfortunate side effect.
+Since people want to get a puppy to make quarantine more bearable, thieves are taking advantage and stealing dogs from their homes to sell them at high prices.
+The police urge dog owners to take extra precautions, especially when their pets are out in the garden.

 That’s because, according to the Pet Theft Census, most dog theft cases in the UK (52%) occur in the owner’s garden.